AbeTavarez/BamTech_CLI/README.md

 ## Getting Started

-1. Clone this repo and open it on your favorite code editor.
+1. Fork this repo and open it on your favorite code editor.
-2. Add your code to the project.
+2. Create a new file, add your code to the file.
-3. Add, Commit and Push your code and then create a Pull Request.
+3. Finally: Add, Commit and Push your code and then create a Pull Request on your github repo.

 ### Prerequisites